What are the hidden costs of efficiency?

 "The cult of speed doesn't allow you to deepen, engage, or feel." – Carl Honoré

-Carl Honoré did an excellent TED talk almost 20 years ago called In Praise of Slowness (link below) I highly recommend it as another way to reflect on the pressure to be fast and busy in both our personal and professional lives.
+Carl Honoré did an excellent TED talk almost 20 years ago called In Praise of Slowness I highly recommend it as another way to reflect on the pressure to be fast and busy in both our personal and professional lives.

 Balancing our drive for efficiency with our need for slow, for connection and being present is critical.